+1. Linkage;

-- 1. Linkage - a.
-The POC must be completed and received by the local governing entity (LGE) within 35 calendar days following the date of the notification of linkage by the data management contractor.
+The initial POC must be completed and received by the LGE within 35 calendar days following the date of the notification of linkage by the data contractor.
 All incomplete packages will be returned.

 2. Revisions to the POC